 “That’s a lot of people and I’m the only one who’s still alive,” she says.

-Ensuring the Saskatchewan Cancer Agency (Agency) has the most up-to-date equipment for planning and treatment is critical to Karen’s and the life every cancer patient.
+Ensuring the Saskatchewan Cancer Agency (Agency) has the most up-to-date equipment for planning and treatment is critical to Karen’s and the life of every cancer patient.
 That’s why she’s supporting the $3 M. replacement of two Computed Tomography (CT) Simulators at the Saskatchewan Cancer Agency’s (Agency) clinics in Regina and Saskatoon.

 CT Simulation is a critical step for anyone needing radiation for their cancer treatment.
-The life saving treatment cannot be administered safely without first getting a simulation.
+The life-saving treatment cannot be administered safely without first getting a simulation.
 The images CT Simulators generate are used by the treatment team to plan a patient’s radiation therapy.